react-boilerplate/react-boilerplate/docs/general/faq.md

 ```
 You can find more information about the `performance` option (how to change maximum allowed size of a generated file, how to exclude some files from being checked and so on) in the [Webpack documentation](https://webpack.js.org/configuration/performance/).

+## Styles getting overridden?

+There is a strong chance that your styles are getting imported in the wrong order.
+Confused?
+Let me try and explain!

+- `styled-components` generates a stylesheet that is injected at the end of `<head>`.
+- Imported CSS / SCSS (e.g. `import './styles.css'`) are also injected at the end of `<head>`.

+The above awesomeness is achieved via [webpack](https://webpack.js.org/).
+At the time of writing there is an open issue ["CSS resolving order"](https://github.com/webpack/webpack/issues/215),
+which essentially means you cannot control the order in which the stylesheets are injected.
+Therefore, the normal rules of specificity apply (e.g. last wins).

+To resolve the issue, you can either:
+- Increase the specificity of the CSS you want to win, OR
+- Import the external CSS in the `<head>` of your `index.html` manually (e.g. `<link rel="stylesheet" href="https://...css">`)

+More information is available in the [official documents](https://github.com/styled-components/styled-components/blob/master/docs/existing-css.md).

 ## Have another question?